-The present invention is directed to systems and methods by which internet content may be authored and distributed.
-The invention provides for a structure defined herein as an Application Media Package.
-Application Media Packages are web browser-readable code that is executed on a non-browser-based installed client application.
+The present invention is directed to systems and methods 50 by which access by a user to predefined web content or predefined references to web content may be tracked or traced and optionally, such content may be augmented or replaced by context related content based upon a user profile or other criteria.
+The method relies on the structure defined herein as 55 an Application Media Package.
+Application Media Packages are web browser-readable code that is executed on a nonbrowser-based installed client application.
 The client application, referred to herein as an Application Media Viewer or Home Dot, executes independently from a web browser.
-The Application Media Viewer parses and executes the Application Media Package code to create the user experience.
-The terms Application Media Package and Dot are use synonymously herein.
+The 60 Application Media Viewer parses and executes the Application Media Package code to create the user experience.
+The term Application Media Package is used synonymously with the term Dot herein.